 We Are All Kings

-The Sydney Kings have long been regarded as one of the glamour clubs of the National Basketball League (NBL).
-Adopting the LA Lakers colours of purple and gold, the original iteration of the Kings was formed in 1987 as an amalgamation of former Sydney NBL clubs the Weststars and the Supersonics.
-After finally experiencing sustained success during the early 2000s, the Kings NBL license was terminated in 2008 after the owner was unable to pay player salaries.
+The National Basketball League (NBL) is experiencing a welcome renaissance, and the Sydney Kings are emblematic of the resurgence of interest in Australia’s domestic competition.
+The club dates back to 1987, having formed as a result of two foundation teams; Westars and Supersonics.
+Based out of the Sydney Entertainment Centre in the inner-city, the Kings were chronic underachievers until finally experiencing sustained success in the early 2000’s.
+Despite this, the Kings had their license revoked after the owner was unable to pay player salaries following a bad sponsorship deal.
 The iconic franchise was eventually relaunched for the 2010-11 season.
 Following the demolition of the Sydney Entertainment Centre at Darling Harbour, the club moved west to Olympic Park and now call Qudos Bank Arena home.

 Despite being 20 years old, the arena still presents exceptionally well.
 Upon arrival, there is a small activation precinct located in front of the building.
-There is a relatively quick security check outside the venue itself before you enter the large open foyer, which is adorned with large Kings banners.
+There is a relatively quick security check outside the venue itself before you enter the large open foyer, which is adorned with large Kings banners, and also features a well-stocked merchandise stand.
 Also, be sure to take the opportunity to have your photo taken sitting in the large replica throne – a nice touch.
-Indeed, for a venue that is used for numerous different events, the Kings do an excellent job of customising it for their fans.
+Indeed for a venue that is used for numerous different events, the Kings do an excellent job of customising it for their fans.

-If you’re considering public transport, then a train is a good bet with the station only a short walk from the facility.
-As a large venue, Qudos Bank Arena is well suited to crowds and the concourses are generally wide and easy to negotiate.
-There are bag searches and security to pass through upon entry, but that is fairly common at most venues these days.
-The bathrooms here also remain in good condition.
+Additionally, parking is expensive.
+Expect to pay $25 to use one of the parking stations for the duration.
+P1 is the closest to Qudos Bank Arena and is easily accessed if you are approaching from the west.
+P2 is a little further away, but still a feasible option if you are driving in from the north.
+Qudos is well suited to crowds and the concourses are generally wide and easy to negotiate.
+There are bag searches and security to pass through upon entry but that is fairly common at most venues these days.
+Bathrooms are clean, plentiful, and remain in good condition.

 Return on Investment 4